zesanriky/Banking-System/README.md

 * **Option 4** is for showing the last transaction for a specific account

 * **Option 5** will work only if two different accounts are created with individual account names.
-Then the one account holder needs to login with your account number and password, then the account holder can transfer a specific amount of money depending on the balance to another account by inputting only the receivers' account number.
+Then the one account holder needs to login with his/her account number and password, then the account holder can transfer a specific amount of money depending on the balance to another account by inputting only the receivers' account number.
 After that, you can choose option 4 to test the balance of both accounts.

 * **Option 6** will log you out of the program.